 CDL DUI

 Commercial Driver’s License (CDL) holders face harsher DUI penalties in Illinois.
-The first CDL DUI offense can result in a one-year CDL disqualification, regardless of whether you were driving a commercial or personal vehicle.
-If you are convicted of a second DUI, you face permanent CDL disqualification.
+A first CDL DUI can lead to a one-year CDL disqualification, even if you were driving your personal vehicle.
+A second DUI conviction leads to lifetime CDL disqualification.
 The legal BAC limit for CDL drivers in commercial vehicles is just 0.04%, which is half the standard limit for non-commercial drivers.

 DUI Penalties in Chatham, IL